Software categories: Shareware

 Shareware is software that comes with permission to redistribute copies but says that anyone who continues to use a copy is required to pay.
 Shareware is not free software or even semi-free.
 For most shareware, source code is not available; thus, the program cannot be modified.
 Shareware does not come with permission to make a copy and install it without paying a license fee, including for nonprofit activity.

 Freeware

 Like shareware, freeware is software available for download and distribution without any initial payment.
 Freeware never has an associated fee.
 Things like minor program updates and small games are commonly distributed as freeware.
-Though freeware is cost-free, it is copyrighted, so other people can't market the software as their own.
+Though freeware is cost-free, it is copyrighted, so other people can not market the software as their own.

 Microsoft TechNet and AIS Software categories

 This classification has seven major elements.
 They are: platform and management, education and reference, home and entertainment, content and communication, operations and professional, product manufacturing and service delivery, and line of business.